amir-zeldes/HebPipe/README.md

   * Clone this repository into the directory that the script should run in (git clone https://github.com/amir-zeldes/HebPipe)
   * In that directory, install the dependencies under **Requirements**, e.g. by running `python setup.py install` or `pip install -r requirements.txt`

-Installing should get all Python dependencies, but **you will need 64 bit Java** installed and available on your path (see details below).
 Models can be downloaded automatically by the script on its first run.

 ## Requirements